Facial expression mapping and instructional techology.

 When I was growing up, I had a romantic notion that my family were a lone band of American Gypsies: we were always on the move.
 The innocent conversational opener “So where are you from?” became a philosophical conundrum.
 Everywhere?
 Nowhere?

 Those days of geographic restlessness have passed.
 Once I believed I had to choose between the joy of a creative life and the intellectual rewards endowed by the practice of engineering.
 Happily, I was wrong!
 In 2011 I returned to college and New York City to find a synergy between the two.

 There is an article in IEEE Computer Society with short writeups on the winners of the IEEE/IBM Watson 2015 Student Challenge.
-Here’s to miface for being the only app that submitted a graphic, for whatever that’s worth!
+Here’s to miface for being the only app that got a graphic included!